 Best for most people: Nationwide

 Our top choice for motorcycle insurance for motorcyclists in New York state is Nationwide.
-It offered a very competitive rate across New York, with an average price of $598 per year.
-That's 38% less than the average we found across all insurers.
+It offered a very competitive rate across New York, with an average price of $530 per year.
+That's 25% less than the average we found across all insurers in the state.

 We were also impressed with Nationwide's customer service ratings and coverage options.
-It had an impressively low complaint index of 0.49 from the National Association of Insurance Commissioners (NAIC), meaning that it received about half as many complaints as a typical insurer.
+It had a low complaint index of 0.88 from the National Association of Insurance Commissioners (NAIC), meaning that it received about 88% of the complaints of a typical insurer its size.
 And it offers a nice array of coverage options and discounts, such as a "disappearing" deductible: For each year you go claim-free, your deductible goes down by $100.

 As a major national insurer, Nationwide offers a broad range of insurance products, including home, auto and life insurance.
 You may be able to reduce your rate even more by bundling your insurance policies.

-Motorcyclists focused on getting the lowest price for motorcycle insurance should start with GEICO.
-With an annual price of $547 for motorcycle insurance, it was 43% cheaper than the typical motorcycle insurer in New York.
-It was also $41 cheaper than Nationwide, our overall top pick.
+Motorcyclists focused on getting the lowest price for motorcycle insurance should start with Geico.
+With an annual price of $488 per year for motorcycle insurance, Geico was 31% cheaper than the typical motorcycle insurer in New York.
+It was also $41 per year cheaper than Nationwide, our overall top pick.

-Because of how expensive motorcycle insurance is in NYC, we recommend GEICO to New York City residents, in particular.
-We found that motorcycle insurance costs in NYC are 130% higher than across New York state.
-With a citywide average of $1,148, GEICO offers savings of $1,060 when compared to the typical NYC price.
+Because of how expensive motorcycle insurance is in NYC, Geico is a good option for New York City residents, in particular.
+We found that motorcycle insurance costs in NYC are 96% higher than across New York state.
+With a citywide average of $2,089, Geico offers savings of $745 when compared to the typical NYC price.

-For motorcycle owners who want the best coverage options and are less focused on the lowest price, we recommend Markel insurance.
-For instance, Markel includes mechanical breakdown coverage for some motorcycles — which covers the cost to repair your motorcycle, even if the damage isn't due to a crash.
-And you can buy up to $30,000 of coverage for accessories and add-ons, with that ability to purchase up to $30,000 in coverage.
+For motorcycle owners who want the best coverage options but still want a good price, we recommend Progressive insurance.
+For instance, Progressive includes full replacement cost coverage for some motorcycles — which will return a bike to pre-accident condition.
+And you automatically get $3,000 of coverage for accessories and add-ons, with that ability to purchase up to $30,000 in coverage.

-Its rates were not as affordable as our top picks, but still slightly cheaper than average — the typical price we found from Markel was $921, or $38 cheaper than the average, overall.
+Its rates were not as affordable as our top picks but still slightly cheaper than average — the typical price we found from Progressvie was $621 per year, or $84 cheaper than the average, overall.

 When considering motorcycle insurance companies, a low price shouldn't be your only consideration — customer service and financial stability matter, too.
-With that in mind, we collected the National Association of Insurance Commissioners Complaint Index and A.M.
-Best financial strength rating of five of the top New York motorcycle insurers.
-The NAIC complaint index measures how frequently a company is the subject of a complaint to the NAIC; the A.M.
-Best rating judges how sound a company's financial footing is.
+With that in mind, we collected the NAIC Complaint Index and AM Best financial strength rating of five of the top New York motorcycle insurers.
+The NAIC Complaint Index measures how frequently a company is the subject of a complaint to the NAIC; the AM Best rating judges how sound a company's financial footing is.